Jaz-JThompson/Jaz-JThompson.github.io/_pages/cv.md

 Work experience
 ======
+* HiWi
+  * University of Stuttgart
+  * Duties include: Research into machine learning and interactive data analysis code in Python

 * Researcher and Administrator
   * Nanoloy
   * Duties included: Research into trademarks and patents for bespoke products.
 Negations with potential machine learning partners and report on the applications of ML to battery development
   * Supervisor: Alex Koszo

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======